Shein invited influencers on an all-expenses-paid trip. Here's why people are livid

 Since posting about the trip, at least one influencer has ended her relationship with the company.

-In a post Wednesday, Instagrammer and YouTuber Dani Carbonari, who goes by Dani DMC, said she has ended a newly signed deal with Shein, which came about following her glowing reviews of the visit.
+In a post Wednesday, Instagrammer and YouTuber Dani Carbonari, who goes by Dani DMC, said she has ended a newly signed deal with Shein.

 "I have terminated my relationship with Shein upon returning from the trip, and I will no longer be aligned with them or work with them in any capacity now or ever in the future," the plus-size model told her combined audience of more than a million followers.